 From time to time and in the normal course of business, claims against the Group may be received.
-On the basis of own estimates and internal professional advice management believes that no material losses will be incurred and accordingly no provision was made in these interim carve-out consolidated financial statements.
+On the basis of own estimates and internal professional advice management believes that no material losses will be incurred and accordingly no provision was made in these carve-out consolidated financial statements.

-Taxation contingencies
+Taxation

 Russian tax, currency and customs legislation as currently in effect is vaguely drafted and is subject to varying interpretations, selective and inconsistent application and changes, which can occur frequently, at short notice and may apply retrospectively.
 Management's interpretation of such legislation as applied to the transactions and activity of the Group may be challenged by the relevant regional and federal authorities.
 The tax authorities may be taking a more assertive position in their interpretation and application of this legislation and assessments.
 It is therefore possible that transactions and activities of the Group that have not been challenged in the past may be challenged at any time in the future.
+As a result, additional taxes, penalties and interest may be assessed by the relevant authorities.